eiriniOG/seedtag-codetest/README.md

   changing one pixel only at random areas of the image (center, up/down
 -left/right quarter centers) and it did something (few decimal points lower than the original precision).
-So I find this approach very interesting because it does not depend on the pretrained model itself.
-Finding the correct pixel is a rather complex optimization problem, so I discarded
+I find this approach very interesting because it does not depend on the pretrained model itself.
+But locating the correct pixel is a rather complex optimization problem, so I discarded
     this approach too.